Olympic National Park Tour

 On days when the weather closes access to Hurricane ridge, we may visit the Dungeness National Wildlife Refuge.
 The Dungeness sand spit hooks out into the strait, leading to an old lighthouse, and in the spring and fall thousands of waterfowl and shorebirds descend on the shallow waters protected by the spit!

-Note: This is a nature and sightseeing tour NOT a hiking tour and given the time it takes to reach the Olympic Peninsula there will be considerable time in the van/on the ferry.
+Note: This is a nature and sightseeing tour NOT a hiking tour and given the time it takes to reach Olympic National Park there will be considerable time in the van/on the ferry.
 If you’re looking to get your boots dirty we suggest a private, overnight or multi-day trip to fully experience the peninsula’s forests, mountains, and beaches!

 Stay and Play for Two Days (private only)

-Join your naturalist guide on a journey to the wild and rugged coast and the jaw dropping rainforest that makes this park one of only 20 UNESCO World Heritage Sites in North America.
-Spend the night sleeping in comfort with our select hotel partner in Sequim, and see Hurricane Ridge and Dungeness Spit on day two.
+Join your naturalist guide on a journey to the wild Pacific coast and jaw dropping Hoh Rainforest that make this park one of only 20 UNESCO World Heritage Sites in North America.
+Spend the night sleeping in comfort with our select hotel partner in Sequim, and see Hurricane Ridge and Lake Crescent on day two.

 - Activities | Nature walks, waterfall viewing, marine & wildlife spotting, birding, ecological & geological sightseeing with naturalist interpretation